Enlighten™ Lightweighting Optimisation

 • Energy absorbing zone is optimised to ensure correct crush as measured at front seat rails

-• Safety cell is optimised to ensure intrusions and deformations are kept below baseline
+• Safety cell is optimised to control intrusions and deformations

 Side Impacts: